Gomboc Reviewer (Webview)

 Reviewer is purpose-built for workflows where you want to move fast across your organization:

-• generate a Gomboc AI-ready prompt to fix it
+* Generate a Gomboc AI-ready prompt to fix issues found

 This user guide shows how to turn a “looks production-ready” public IaC repo into an actionable hardening plan using Gomboc Reviewer: